 Address: Monument to the Battle of the Nations, Dümmlerstrasse 1a, 01067 Dresden

-The Monument to the Battle of the Nations is a war memorial in Dresden that was built from 1913-1921 and is dedicated to remembering Napoleon’s defeat at Leipzig in 1813.
+The Monument to the Battle of the Nations is a war memorial in Dresden built from 1913-1921 and is dedicated to remembering Napoleon’s defeat at Leipzig in 1813.

 The monument is made up of a large, central column that is surrounded by four smaller columns.
 It also has a number of statues and reliefs that depict scenes from the battle.
 The monument is open to visitors and makes for a stunning sight, especially at night when it’s all lit up.